Monitoring Center Operator Level 1 Online Training Course

 10+: $126 (40% discount)

 Modules are also available for purchase individually for $45 each.
 Members receive discounted pricing.

 Cost per module: $45 (Nonmember) | $30 (Bulk Member 1-4) | $27 (Bulk Member 5-9) | $24 (Bulk Member 10+)

 For companies who regularly purchase courses from TMA, you have the option to set up a training manager account to purchase in bulk and manage your course licenses.
 Please contact Technical Support at 502-254-1506 for assistance and download these instructions.

 Module 1: Introduction to the Monitoring Industry

 Students will learn about the people, systems and policies of the professional monitoring industry with an emphasis on the important role of the monitoring center operator.
-Students will also explore the roles and responsibilities of the people that play an important part of the alarm monitoring process.
-At the end of the module, the student will respond to various scenarios to practice contacting their new connections in the industry.
+The module will explore the roles and responsibilities of the people that play an important part of the alarm monitoring process.
+At the conclusion, the student will respond to various scenarios to practice contacting new connections in the industry.

 Module 2: Technology and the Monitoring Industry

 This module introduces the new operator to the need-to-know basics of how technology works in the professional monitoring industry.
 The student will discover how communications systems support effective monitoring and will be introduced to the main components of an alarm system and how sensors, detectors and video work together at a protected location to save lives and property.

 The student will gain an appreciation of the importance of technology to the advances in monitoring services.